 To maintain status as a student in the Dental Hygiene program, a 70% (B-) minimum must be achieved in all dental hygiene theory courses.
 Dental Hygiene clinical courses require a 70% (B-) minimum in the didactic component and a minimum grade of B in the clinical component.
 Any student who does not receive the minimum grade (70%) for

-all courses will be permitted to rewrite the final exam for one course.
+all courses will be permitted to rewrite a comprehensive exam for one course.
 If a student fails to achieve the required minimum percentage on their rewrite exam, the student will be required to withdraw from the program.

-Students are allowed to rewrite the final exam for one course only during the entire program.
+Students are allowed to rewrite a comprehensive exam for one course only during the entire program.
 All exam rewrites must be completed prior to the start of the next semester.